 Customer Journeys Today

-Digital technologies have created empowered customers, forcing companies to adapt and focus on their customer experiences.
+Digital technologies have created empowered customers, forcing companies to adapt and focus on their customer experiences, and their data management practices for customer information.
 “Now, leveraging emerging technologies, processes, and organizational structures, companies are restoring the balance of power and creating new value for brands and buyers alike.
 Central to this shift is a fresh way of thinking: Rather than merely reacting to the journeys that consumers themselves devise, companies are shaping their paths, leading rather than following.
 Marketers are increasingly managing journeys as they would any product.
 As a result, Journeys have become central to the customer’s experience of a brand—and are “as important as the products themselves in providing competitive advantage,” as indicated in this Harvard Business Review article entitled “Competing on Customer Journeys”.

-Based on this article, a customer journey (like the personal loan customer journey map shown in Figure 1 above) will be variations on the following basic steps:
+Based on this article, a customer journey (like the personal loan customer journey map shown in Figure 1) will be variations on the following basic steps:

 - Consider – the customer has a need and considers purchasing a product.